rsksmart/devportal-1.0/content/rsk-devportal/kb/the-graph-integration.md

 # Rootstock Subgraph

-We develop Subgraph Boilerplate for [Rootstock] (https://github.com/rsksmart/rootstock-subgraph).
-This solution is forked from [Sovryn Subgraph](https://github.com/DistributedCollective/Sovryn-subgraph).
-This project aims to set up the bricks for helping the comunity to have their subgraph implementation.
+We have developed a Subgraph Boilerplate for [Rootstock] (https://github.com/rsksmart/rootstock-subgraph).
+This solution was forked from [Sovryn Subgraph](https://github.com/DistributedCollective/Sovryn-subgraph).

+This project aims to set up the bricks for easy implementation of a subgraph for the Rootstock Community.

 Subgraph for Rootstock contains an example contract, RootstockEvent.
 It is deployed on Tesnet [here](https://explorer.testnet.rsk.co/address/0x8b73111467242aa8829bb17765718c3749df472b)